manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 3: Manage Azure Blob storage.md

 #### Create an Azure Storage container:

-1. In the Azure portal, in the left-hand navigation menu select Home and scroll down for Navigate menu there select Resource Group.
-And copy the name of the Resource Group into a notepad for later tasks.
+1. In the Azure portal, on the left-hand navigation menu select Home and scroll down for Navigate menu and select **Resource Group**.
+Copy the name of the Resource Group into a notepad for later tasks.

    ![](media/lab4/rg.png)
    ![](media/lab4/rg-name.png)